joakim-abra/MovieSearch/Readme.md

-﻿# Markdown File
+﻿
-## MovieSearch v 0.5
+## MovieSearch v 1.0
-***Moviesearch*** is a simple program for looking up movie info by either entering a TMDB-ID or search for titles using TMDB's API.
+***MovieSearch*** is a simple program for looking up movie info by either entering a TMDB-ID, or by searching for titles, using TMDB's API.